Bug report #17213

 QGIS code revision

 Running against Qt

 PostgreSQL Client Version

-#4 Updated by Mattias Spangmyr almost 3 years ago
+#4 Updated by Mattias Spangmyr over 3 years ago

 I just encountered this exact behaviour as well in QGIS 2.18.16.